Session-42/groove2groove/README.md

 #### MIDI Mapping:
 The current implementation support Sequential MIDI mapping to overcome plug-in issues, and run groove2groove correctly.
 The sequential MIDI program numbers are mapped back at the post-processing stage.
 Mixing songs with mapping and songs without is currnly not supported.

+#### Whole Song Variation limiations:
+The current implementation is per-part.
+In order to get a full song the parts should be concatenated together.

+Also - The Self variation of Verse2 with Verse2 may give very different output than Verse1 with Verse1.
+For more coherent result it might be possible to blend all Verses with Verse1 or with the variented Verse1 at low temperature.
+This blending of different parts is unsuported bat require small modifications (with the 'copying drums' limitation owing to possible different length).

 ### MISC Folder:
 In `code/session/misc` there are util scripts for collecting annotations (from the human annotated google-sheet), for collecting the groove2groove analysis metrics from multiple json files,